+On the 35th day and 60th day following the end of each quarter, the ROP Webpage will be updated with the latest available PIM entries (from the RPS/IR module), inspection reports (from ADAMS), and related inspection findings.
+The 60th day posting is to include any newly issued inspection reports and updated PIM that were not captured by the first posting.

+When there is a change in Action Matrix column designation, the PIM entries and related inspection reports are posted as soon as practical after the reports become publicly available.
+These updates include the final significance determination that resulted in a risk significance that is greater-than-green or a final enforcement decision that resulted in a notice of violation being issued.

+The ROP Webpages will also be updated on an as needed basis to correct any discrepancies, omissions in previously posted information, or if there is a change in licensee performance (generally for greater-than-green findings) and resultant NRC actions.

+Performance Indicators.

-on basis in accordance with to the NRC within 21 days following the end of the reporting period
+Licensees submit quarterly PI data, in accordance with NEI 99-02, “Regulatory Assessment Performance Indicator Guideline,” to the NRC typically within 21 days following the end of the reporting period.

-Within business days after of the data transmissions, the PI data, indicator values, and associated graphs the internal ROP regions review the PIs and determine the designations identify any errors prior to public release.
+Within 3 business days after the due date of the licensees’ data transmissions, the PI data, indicator values, and associated graphs are posted to the NRC’s internal ROP Webpage.
+The regions then review the PIs and determine the Action Matrix designations, as well as identify any errors prior to public release.

-NRC the PIs along with the latest inspection findings and designations, .
+The NRC posts the PIs, along with the latest inspection findings and Action Matrix designations, to the agencys internal and external ROP Webpages 35 days following the end of each quarter.

-are expected to submit changes to PI data as soon as practical, but no later than the end of the quarter an error The NRC then updates the ROP accordingly.
+Licensees are expected to submit changes to PI data as soon as practical, but no later than the end of the quarter in which an error is discovered.
+The NRC then updates the ROP Webpage accordingly.

 Inspection Reports.

-The regions are responsible for entering reports into ADAMS in accordance with the ADAMS template report ADAMS accession number into IRTS inspection findings into the PIM in accordance with this manual chapter.
+The regions are responsible for entering:

+Inspection reports into ADAMS in accordance with the ADAMS template;

+Inspection report ADAMS accession number into IRTS; and

+Latest inspection findings into the PIM in accordance with this manual chapter.

-In order to support posting these documents to the ROP , inspection reports must be and declared in ADAMS as publicly availablerelease date at least a day before the date of posting in the applicable site subfolder within the Power Reactor Correspondence folder of ADAMS
+In order to support posting these documents to the ROP Webpage, inspection reports must be:

+Processed and declared in ADAMS as publicly available;

+The release date in ADAMS is at least a day before the date of posting;

+Placed in the applicable site subfolder within the “Power Reactor Correspondence” folder of ADAMS;

+The Inspection Report “Sent Date” must be entered; and

+For integrated reports:

+The Inspection “Completion Date” must be on the last day of the quarter the inspection is in, and

+The Inspection “Close Date” must be before the sweep date (Section 05.06 step a.1).

-it necessary to reissue inspection reports to correct inaccuracies an ERRATA report must be issued.
-ERRATA report
+When it is necessary to reissue inspection reports to correct inaccuracies, an ERRATA report must be issued.

+The ERRATA report consists of:

+The basis for ERRATA;

+History of the issue, including the ADAMS ML# for the original report; and

+Sections that are affected by corrections.
+It is not necessary to include unaffected sections of the original report.

+The ERRATA and the original inspection report should be combined into an ADAMS Package, and the ML# for this package is then placed in the appropriated field in the RPS/IRTS for that report.

-For security inspection reports, only the security report cover letter will be posted to the external . , the regions will issue a with a distinct ADAMS accession numberthis number placed in the appropriate field in RPS
+For security inspection reports, only the security report cover letter will be posted to the external Webpage.
+For the stand alone cover letter, the regions will issue a new cover letter with a distinct ADAMS accession number; this number is then placed in the appropriate field in RPS/IRTS